A Brief History

 There are, however, some glaring omissions in the membership in this elite club.
 Baseball’s all-time hits leader, Pete Rose, has been excluded due to his involvement in gambling, and “Shoeless” Joe Jackson has been denied entry because of his suspected involvement in the fixing the 1919 World Series.
 The all-time major league home run leader (and single-season home run champ) Barry Bonds has been snubbed as a result of his steroid use.
 Mark McGwire, one-time season home run record holder and the slugger with the highest amount of home runs per at bats and speed ball pitcher Roger Clemens have also been kept out because of suspected steroid use.
 (Enos Slaughter was blackballed because of his alleged racism and opposition to integration in major league baseball, but was finally inducted in 1985 after he claimed those charges were not true.)

-Will these former “greats” eventually be admitted?
+Question for students (and subscribers): Will these former “greats” eventually be admitted?
 Should they?
-Please share your opinions with us.
+Please share your opinions with us in the comments section below this article.

 Your readership is much appreciated!